David-Durst/embeddedHaskellAetherling/theory/Partition.md

 See the [scheduling algorithm](Scheduling.md) for why and how the rules are used.

 ### Partition
+Note: the type parameters are not actually part of the `Partition`, but are included in the following proofs for interpretability.
 #### `Partition` Nesting Outer
 ```
 Partition (ni*nj) nk t === (Identity Addition)